LearnersGuild/idm/README.md

-# idm-api-spec
+# idm

-This is an API specification for the Learners Guild identity management system (idm).
+This is the identity management service.

 ## Getting Started

+Be sure you've read the [instructions for contributing](./CONTRIBUTING.md).

 1. Clone the repository.
 2. Create your `.env` file for your environment, e.g.: